MilesMcBain/more/README.md

 And when they call `more()`:

 ```
-── Negative values for Supply ─────────────────────────────────────
+── Negative values for Cost ─────────────────────────────────────
-The spatial data had negative values for Supply.
+The spatial data had negative values for Cost.
 This has been shown to cause
 unstable estimates.
-Negative Supply was permitted in previous releases, so you
+Negative Cost was permitted in previous versions, so you
 may still find old configuration that contains negatives.
 Be careful when
 copy-pasting model inputs.
-See dataset `negative_supply_rows`.
+See dataset `negative_cost_rows`.

 ── more() data ──

-$negative_supply_rows
+$negative_cost_rows
 # A tibble: 34 × 2
     sa2_code sa2_name
        <int> <chr>